101 Things to do in Thailand from my Bucket List

 96. Spot some Monitor Lizards in Lumphini Park

 Ewwww!
 I just put it here so that you know.
-If you want to spot a monitor lizard on an evening walk in Bangkok, you can find one at Lumphini Park.
+If you want to spot a monitor lizard on an evening walk in Bangkok, go to Lumphini Park.
 Just lazing around, going about eating other animals.
 They rarely harm humans unless you harm them.

 97. Visit Temple in a Cave in Khao Sam Roi Yot National Park